ilariacampestrini/ODC/README.md

-CTF challenges for the ODC course at POLIMI
+CTF challenges for the Offensive & Defensive Cybersecurity course at POLIMI